knative/specs/test-plan/eventing/event-delivery-conformance.md

 ### [Output]

-Output for the first Sink must contain exactly one entry for the received event that contains this EventInfo:
+The output for the first Sink must contain exactly one entry for the received event that contains this EventInfo:

 - Kind: Rejected
 - Sequence: 1